c3l3si4n/r-u-flooded/README.md

 # r-u-flooded
-🦀 UDP-based DoS (Denial of Service) stress testing and Denial of Service tool made in Rust.
+🦀 r(ust)-u(dp)-flooded is a UDP-based DoS (Denial of Service) stress testing and Denial of Service tool made in Rust.

 ## Build